Fast solution of fully implicit Runge-Kutta and discontinuous Galerkin in time for numerical PDEs, Part II: nonlinearities and DAEs: Numerical results

 where $M_{\rm dg}$ represents the DG mass matrix, $M_{\rm mix}$ is the mixed DG-$H^1$ mass matrix, $K(\psi)$ is the discretized advection (or advection--diffusion) operator (depending the velocity $\bm u$ as a function of $\psi$), and $A$ is the $H^1$-conforming diffusion operator.
 A Picard linearization of \eqref{eq:ins-system} will result in a block-triangular system that is of the same form as \eqref{eq:ins-system}, but using an iteratively lagged advection operator.
 We use nonlinear method (1) from \Cref{sec:nonlinear:gen}, where we lump the sum of operators on diagonal blocks to the dominant operator and ignore non-identity off-diagonal coupling.
 For this problem, tests indicated that including additional diagonal terms or off-diagonal coupling (as in methods (2) and (3)) requires slightly longer wall-clock times and do not offer significant reduction in nonlinear iterations.
 Then, in the notation of \Cref{sec:dae}, we have $\mathcal{L}_u^{(i)} = K(\psi^{(i)})$, $\mathcal{L}_w = 0$, $\mathcal{G}_u = M_{\rm mix}$, and $\mathcal{G}_w = A$.
 The resulting $4\times4$ block system that arises from IRK integration has the form

 We consider two types of preconditioners for this system.
-The first is a standard block-triangular preconditioner, obtained by neglecting the term $\phi M_{\rm dg}$ term in the $(1,3)$ position, replacing the diagonal blocks by appropriate preconditioners, and using the preconditioning developed in \Cref{sec:theory}.
-An alternative preconditioner is obtained by noticing that this system can be reordered to obtain the block-triangular system
+The first is {the} block-triangular preconditioner {described in} \Cref{sec:theory}. {In this case, the Schur complement is approximated using \eqref{eq:schur-approx}, and the diagonal blocks are replaced by the appropriate preconditioners.} An alternative preconditioner is obtained by noticing that this system can be reordered to obtain the block-triangular system

-This block-triangular system can be solved using a forward-substitution algorithm, first solving the leading $2\times2$ block for the time-dependent variables, and then solving two (independent) Poisson problems for the algebraic constraints (i.e.\ the streamfunctions).
+This block-triangular system can be solved using forward-substitution, first solving the leading $2\times2$ block for the time-dependent variables, and then solving two (independent) Poisson problems for the algebraic constraints (i.e.\ the streamfunctions).

 Each of these approaches require preconditioning/inverting the diagonal blocks in \eqref{eq:vsf-system-1}/\eqref{eq:vsf-system-2}.
 Poisson problems are solved with optimal complexity using AMG preconditioners.
 The advection diffusion equations defining vorticity are preconditioned using nonsymmetric AMG based on approximate ideal restriction (AIR) \cite{Manteuffel:2019,Manteuffel:2018}.
 The leading $2\times 2$ time-dependent vorticity equations are preconditioned using the block-triangular preconditioners described in \Cref{sec:theory}, coupled with AIR preconditioning for individual systems.
 For the block triangular variation \eqref{eq:vsf-system-2}, the $2\times2$ diagonal blocks are solved to high precision, while preconditioning diagonal blocks in \eqref{eq:vsf-system-1} consists of \textit{one} AIR or AMG iteration.
 All linear and nonlinear iterations are solved to relative residual tolerance of $10^{-9}$, typically yielding an absolute tolerance $\sim\mathcal{O}(10^{-12})$.